amit08255/js-debugger/README.md

 * Use functional programming `compose()` utility to solve complex problems using small functions.
 [Click here](https://github.com/amit08255/functional-tdd)
 * Write functional code with function composition and pure small functions.
 [Click here](https://github.com/amit08255/functional-tdd)
 * Use functional programming and function composition with factory pattern and dependency injection.
 [Click here](https://github.com/amit08255/testable-nodejs-code)
-* Functions should be as small and possible and should do single thing.
+* Functions should be as small as possible and should do single thing.
 * Do not directly modify objects (received as arguments) in your functions instead clone them and modify clone object and return the modified clone object from function.
 It helps you keep track of changes in function making your code easy to debug [Click here](https://github.com/amit08255/klona)

 <!-- CONTRIBUTING -->